-Dolly Parton marks her "Hot Girl Summer" with fragrance launch and Playboy dress-up
+Dolly Parton marks her 'Hot Girl Summer' with fragrance launch and Playboy dress-up

 fashion

-Dolly Parton marks her "Hot Girl Summer" with fragrance launch and Playboy dress-up
+Dolly Parton marks her 'Hot Girl Summer' with fragrance launch and Playboy dress-up

 Updated 21st July 2021

-Dolly Parton marks her "Hot Girl Summer" with fragrance launch and Playboy dress-up
+Dolly Parton marks her 'Hot Girl Summer' with fragrance launch and Playboy dress-up

 The celebrity fragrance may be primed for a comeback, with Dolly Parton announcing that her first-ever perfume, "Dolly -- Scent From Above," will launch Monday.